irena-flextool/flextool/docs/how_to.md

 ![Min load figure](./Minimum_load.png)

 Next we will add ramp limits.
 With the ramping limits, the user can force the change of a flow from a unit to be below a certain value each timestep.
 The ramping is an attribute of the flow.
-Therefore it does not require the minimum load behaviour and its parameters are added to the `unit_outputNode` relationship:
+Therefore it does not require the minimum load behaviour and its parameters are added to the `unit_outputNode` entity:

 - `ramp_method`: ramp_cost, ramp_limit or both.
 Only ramp limit is currently implemented (August 2023).
 - `ramp_speed_up`: Limit on how fast the plant can ramp up. (fraction of unit / min) ie. Value 0.01 allows the change of 60% of capacity per hour.